Sverdlovsk anthrax leak: Accident

-In their authoritative account, Leitenberg and Zilinskas with Kuhn report that, at some point during the period 2–3 April 1979, a mass of B. anthracis spores were released from a four-storey building located in Compound 19's special zone.
+In their authoritative account, Leitenberg and Zilinskas with Kuhn report that, at some point during the period 2–3 April 1979, a mass of B. anthracis spores were released from a four-story building located in Compound 19's special zone.
 The building housed a production unit which produced dry B. anthracis spores for weapons use.
-The unit was manned by 40 personnel and commanded by Lieutenant Colonel Nikolai Chernichov.
+The unit was manned by 40 personnel and commanded by Lieutenant Colonel Nikolai Chernyshov.
 The spores created a plume which the wind carried over parts of Sverdlovsk itself as well as a number of rural villages.
 Russian sources indicate that the release occurred as a result of a defect in an air-handling system which carried exhaust from a spray dryer.
 The release, according to one Russian source took place during the evening or night of 2–3 April.
 Based on interviews with friends and families of victims, together with a study of wind data, Meselson and his investigative team conclude that the release probably took place during the day of 2 April.

 The precise number of fatalities associated with the military leakage of anthrax spores is not known.
 Meselson's group report that the incident led directly to the deaths of at least 68 people in Sverdlovsk itself and to cases of animal anthrax in nearby villages (Rudnii, Bol'shoe Sedelnikovo, Maloe Sedelnikovo, Pervomaiskii, Kashino and Abramovo) to the south-east of the city.
 Leitenberg and Zilinskas with Kuhn quote a Russian source which indicates that "According to the official data, 95 people were infected, 68 (71.5 per cent) died [but] actually the number of the dead and infected was larger".
 The leakage of anthrax hit the ceramics factory, south of Compound 19, the hardest.
 The factory, which employed 2,180 personnel, was in possession of a ventilation system which sucked air from the outside, directing some to the furnaces with the remainder being directed to the workforce.
-In the coming weeks at least 18 workers at the factory died.
+In the following weeks at least 18 workers at the factory died.